Alive With Plastic: Lorillard Recalls Some Cigarette Packs

-WHAT: In the wake of the cigarette recall announced by Lorillard Inc. this week, Roswell Park Cancer Institute (RPCI) scientists are available to share insights on cigarette content and design features and their impact on addiction and/or health outcomes of tobacco users.
+WHAT: In the wake of the cigarette recall announced by Lorillard Inc. this week, Roswell Park Comprehensive Cancer Center (Roswell Park) scientists are available to share insights on cigarette content and design features and their impact on addiction and/or health outcomes of tobacco users.

 Some non-menthol versions of Newport cigarettes are being recalled by tobacco maker Lorillard, as they may contain pieces of plastic.
 A company statement said that the “plastic may create respiratory discomfort or irritation.”